alirezarezaeikalat/session-authentication-concepts/readMe/OAuth and OpenID/readme.txt

     f.
-Now that the client has the code, it can send it back to the authorization server on its --token endpoint--
+Now that the client has the code, it can send it back to the authorization server on its --token endpoint-- to get the access and referesh token

         POST /token
         Host: localhost:9001